-- Abstract -
+Abstract

-Infinite-duration games with disturbances extend the classical framework of infinite-duration games, which captures the reactive synthesis problem, with a discrete measure of resilience against nonantagonistic external influence.
-This concerns events where the observed system behavior differs from the intended one prescribed by the controller.
+Infinite-duration games with disturbances extend the classical framework of infinite-duration games, which captures the reactive synthesis problem, with a discrete measure of resilience against non-antagonistic disturbances, i.e., unmodeled situations in which the actual controller action differs from the intended one.
 For games played on finite arenas it is known that computing optimally resilient strategies only incurs a polynomial overhead over solving classical games.